DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/13-article/README.md

 ## Deadline

-The deadline for finishing the article is 31th of January.
+The deadline for finishing the article is 2nd of February 22:00 CET.